Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Conclusion

-Our work may have an impact on our understanding of the properties of the convection zone and the solar dynamo, because changing the properties of the boundary and studying its influence teaches us about the physical properties and dynamical effects within the solar convection zone.
-In our simulations, we have confirmed the influence of the latitudinal temperature distribution on the differential rotation as described by mean-field models \citep[e.g.][]{R89} and backed up by simulations \citep[e.g.][]{MBT06,WKMB13}.
+In our simulations, we have confirmed the influence of the latitudinal temperature distribution on the differential rotation as described by mean-field models \citep[e.g.,][]{R89} and backed up by simulations \citep[e.g.,][]{MBT06,WKMB13}.
 Only a small temperature difference between pole and equator is needed to cause the differential rotation to become more spoke-like.
-Furthermore, our work confirms the results of \cite{HRY15} in that $Q_{r\theta}$ may important for the generation of the near-surface shear layer.
+However, if the rotation causes too large latitudinal temperature variations, the differential rotation becomes dominated by the Taylor-Proudman theorem and has cylindrical contours.
+On the other hand, the strength of the differential rotation benefits from large latitudinal temperature variations.
+Furthermore, our work confirms the results of \cite{HRY15} in that $Q_{r\theta}$ may be important for the generation of the near-surface shear layer.
 However, we went a step further and identified the terms in the thermal wind balance which are important near the surface.
-These results appear to be in conflict with those of \cite{KR95,KR05}, which explain the near-surface shear layer solely by zero horizontal $\Lambda$ effect near the surface.
-We find in some simulations that $\LLH$ goes to zero near the surface, but there we find no clear relation between $\LLH$ and a negative radial gradient of rotation near the surface.
+These results appear to be in conflict with those of \cite{KR95,KR05}, which explain the near-surface shear layer solely by the vanishing horizontal $\Lambda$ effect near the surface.
+We confirm in some simulations that $\LLH$ goes to zero near the surface, but there we find no clear relation between $\LLH$ and a negative radial gradient of rotation near the surface.
 The associated Reynolds stress component also does not play a role in the thermal wind balance.
 Future helioseismic measurements may yield information about the presence and distribution of $Q_{r\theta}$ in the Sun.